Rococo and Baroque Architecture in Turkey

 The Rococo style emerged as a representation of the new age of Enlightenment.
 The preceding Baroque style employed contrasts of light and texture, while aiming to consolidate the Catholic identity.
 Conversely, Rococo contained more light sources, softer colors, and its source was more secular.
 Flower, pebble, and seashell motifs characterized Rococo art.
 Although Rococo came after Baroque in Western Europe, its emergence in Turkey (then the Ottoman Empire) was the other way around.

-Emerging during the reign of the French King Louis XV, Rococo art was embraced in France from the beginning of 18th century.
+Emerging during the reign of the French King Louis XV, Rococo art was embraced in France from the beginning of the 18th century.
 It is believed that it was introduced to the Ottoman Empire in the first quarter of the 18th century.
-This introduction happened when, King Louis XV sent the Ottoman Sultan, Ahmet III, a few presents (probably paintings and small sculptures) in the Rococo style.
+This introduction happened when King Louis XV sent the Ottoman Sultan, Ahmet III, a few presents (probably paintings and small sculptures) in the Rococo style.
 Very impressed by its grandeur, the sultan then sent an ambassador to Paris.
 The ambassador observed and learned about this French style and returned with several paintings representing the style of Rococo.

 The interaction between the rulers and ambassadors of France and the Ottoman Empire continued.
 The Ottomans then studied the Baroque and later applied it mainly to their architecture.
 Numerous buildings were designed in an architectural style that is known as the Ottoman Baroque today.
 Therefore Baroque was introduced to Ottoman Empire later than Rococo and the two styles were often intertwined.
 In the Ottoman Empire, it was common to see a building with a heavy Baroque exterior and a light, pastel interior with flower and seashell motifs.